AUTOMATIC1111/stable-diffusion-webui/Features.md

 Checkboxes that would usually expand a hidden section will not initially do so when set as UI config entries.

-Some settings will break processing, like step not divisible by 64 for width and heght, and some, like changing default function on the img2img tab, may break UI.
+Some settings will break processing, like step not divisible by 64 for width and height, and some, like changing the default function on the img2img tab, may break UI.
 I do not have plans to address those in near future.

 # ESRGAN
 It's possible to use ESRGAN models on the Extras tab, as well as in SD upscale.

 To use ESRGAN models, put them into ESRGAN directory in the same location as webui.py.
-A file will be loaded as model if it has .pth extension.
+A file will be loaded as a model if it has .pth extension.
 Grab models from the [Model Database](https://upscale.wiki/wiki/Model_Database).

 Not all models from the database are supported.
 All 2x models are most likely not supported.